GreenBlueBit/elemEdit/README.md

 * Full keyboard and mouse support with the ability to add new line using 'shift + enter', saving with enter and cancelling by pressing ESC or clicking on any other element;
-* Is fully loaded with a number of customizable methods and values which are optional for the user such as callbacks for successful edits, errors, cancels, types of data and a lot more;
+* Is fully loaded with a number of customizable methods and values which are optional for the user such as callbacks for successful edits, errors, types of data and a lot more;
 * Fully commented for anyone who wishes to add to it and a plethora of demos;
 * Ajax support with custom url and additional data to be sent;